Prometheus (DC Comics): Cry for Justice

-A spate of superhero deaths (Freedom Beast, Gloss, and Tasmanian Devil) and attacks on others (Barry Allen, Batwoman, and Crimson Avenger) is revealed to be the work of the true Prometheus.
+A spate of superhero deaths (Freedom Beast and Gloss) and attacks on others (Barry Allen, Batwoman, and Crimson Avenger) is revealed to be the work of the true Prometheus.
 The villain impersonates Freddy Freeman and gains access to the JLA satellite, which in turn allows Prometheus to place teleportation devices in the home cities of various heroes which will "strand" them in various places in the past and future, as revenge for the years that he spent with his mind damaged.
 Prometheus also maims Roy Harper after Harper realizes his foe is not Freddy Freeman.
 After defeating the JLA and the Teen Titans by reading files on them, Prometheus is captured by Donna Troy and beaten brutally, until being stopped by the Shade.
 Prometheus offers to reveal the location of the devices in exchange for his release, after they malfunction and begin destroying the cities.
-With Star City suffering massive casualties (including Roy's daughter), Prometheus's ultimatum is met and he returns to his lair, but is murdered by Green Arrow by shooting an arrow through his head.
+With Star City suffering massive casualties (including Roy's daughter Lian Harper), Prometheus's ultimatum is met and he returns to his lair, but is murdered by Green Arrow, who shoots an arrow through his head.

 The New 52

+In 2011, "The New 52" rebooted the DC universe.
 Prometheus shows up to torment Midnighter using stolen technology from the God Garden that he sells to various individuals around the world.
 In addition, he acquires the Gardener's secret files on Midnighter's true identity and origin.
 When confronted by Midnighter, Prometheus uses God Garden technology to block Midnighter's tactical computer, eliminating the edge Midnighter has in analyzing an opponent's fighting techniques.
 Prometheus also reveals that he has downloaded all of Midnighter's own skills into his brain to use against his enemy.
 Pretending to be an ordinary man, he uses the alias Matt Dell to seduce and have a romantic relationship with Midnighter to achieve his goals.